 Hydroquinone is a well known topical bleaching agent and is available in prescription strength by Dr. Rasmussen.
 HYDRO-Q™ skin bleaching gel is 4% hydroquinone in a cosmetically elegant water-based gel formulation to help lighten hyperpigmentation and skin discoloration.
 As opposed to many other hydroquinone products that oxidize, turn brown, and tend to smell (and that Dr. Rasmussen has not found to be consistently effective), HYDRO-Q™’s unique water based gel is greaseless, applies on the skin easily, and allows the medication to penetrate the skin readily without irritation to prevent further discoloration.

-Dr. Rasmussen also offers two bleaching agents, one which includes a blend of natural lightening ingredients, with glycolic acid, L-arbutin, azelaic acid, licorice root, and another one that contains a blend of glycolic acid, retinol, and extracts from licorice root, mulberry fruit, grape, fennel seed, olive leaf, and tomato-ingredients that when used together, are helpful in diminishing hyperpigmentation and uneven skin tones.
-In addition, Dr. Rasmussen offers two uniquely “cosmetically elegant” sun blocks that not only provide broad spectrum coverage, but are also highly water resistant or waterproof.
+Dr. Rasmussen also offers non-prescription strength skin care products which include a blend of natural lightening ingredients, including glycolic acid, retinol, and extracts from licorice root, mulberry fruit, grape, fennel seed, olive leaf, and tomato – ingredients that when used together, are helpful in diminishing hyperpigmentation and uneven skin tones.
+In addition, Dr. Rasmussen offers two uniquely “cosmetically elegant” sun blocks that not only provide broad spectrum coverage, but are also highly water resistant.